grails/grails/grails-samples/grails.org/README.txt

 Getting Started
 ---------------

-First you need to run the Liquibase migrations to construct the database schema:

-grails migrate

-Then you should run the application and configure an initial admin account:
+First you should run the application and configure an initial admin account:

 grails -Dinitial.admin.password=changeit run-app